 Explore some of the symbols that define Australia and its people, inspired by the collection of the National Museum of Australia.
-The Defining Symbols of Australia exhibition is currently available for tour.
+The Defining Symbols of Australia exhibition is available for tour and is on show at:

 Changing symbols of Australia